Michael Bloomberg files paperwork to enter 2020 Democratic primary

-Former New York City mayor and billionaire businessman Michael Bloomberg filed federal papers officially declaring himself as a candidate in the crowded 2020 Democratic presidential field, just weeks before the first primary contests.
+Former New York City mayor and billionaire businessman Michael Bloomberg filed federal papers on Thursday officially declaring himself a candidate in the crowded 2020 Democratic presidential field, just weeks before the first primary contests.

-But Bloomberg's team said that he still had not made a final decision about whether he would run for president, but that the paperwork was a necessary step in order to comply with election law following several state ballot registrations.
+Bloomberg's team said that while he still had not made a final decision about whether to run, filing the paperwork was necessary to comply with election law after Bloomberg had registered for several state ballots.
 The filing allows him to begin raising and spending money on a campaign in accordance with election law.

 Federal Election Commission rules state that an individual running for president "becomes a candidate when he or she raises or spends more than $5,000 in contributions or expenditures."
 Although the FEC allows a grace period "to test the waters," that changes once an "individual decides to run for federal office or conducts activities that indicate he or she is actively campaigning rather than testing the waters."